 ES usually activates itself after running the index.
 But to be on the safer side, run this command to make sure it is enabled.

 wp plugin activate elasticpress

-Deploying ElasticSearch on your WordPress or WooCommerce websites will improve the search experience and improve the capability of your site to handle more search queries.
-Especially, for a WooCommerce site as a number of search increases on an ecommerce website.
+Deploying Elasticsearch on WordPress or WooCommerce websites will improve the search experience and improve the capability of your site to handle more search queries.
+Especially for a WooCommerce site as the number of searches increases on an e-commerce website.

 For more insight on the supported commands of ElasticPress in WP-CLI, navigate here.

-On Cloudways, you get WP-CLI and ElasticSearch pre-installed.
-If you are not on Cloudways then you will need to first install WP-CLI on your server and then ElasticSearch.
+With our WordPress hosting, you get WP-CLI and Elasticsearch pre-installed.
+If you are not on Cloudways, you will need first to install WP-CLI on your server and then Elasticsearch.
 Quite a hassle?
 Time-consuming?
 Then let us take care of all your installation hassles and save your time by signing up on the most optimized cloud hosting platform.

 What is the best WordPress Elasticsearch plugin?